FaR-Team/patch-notes/_posts/2024-12-18-Since-December-18th.md

 + Fixed the shop's rug colission.
 + Fixed a bug where the furniture would change languages when picking it back up.
 + Fixed a movement animation bug, the player would keep walking when you were in edit mode in some occasions.
++ Fixed a bug with the pizza box and the raygun.
++ Fixed a rotation bug with the box kit indicators.
++ The kits are now visible when you're in edit mode, and your current furniture needs that kit.
 + Localization depending on the device's language.
 + Now objects shake a bit when you can't place them.
 + You can now put multiple top objects over a single Bottom object.